GALLERY

 i) When finished, lift the tiles and put them on the boards to your left.
 Be very careful.
 If you move the tiles before the damp shine of the glaze has disappeared, the glaze-base can run, leaving an uneven surface.

-Important: To keep the glaze-base homogenous, you must keep stirring it so that the glaze ingredients remain in suspension.
+Important: To keep the glaze-base homogeneous, you must keep stirring it so that the glaze ingredients remain in suspension.
 If the glaze is not thoroughly mixed, it could result in glaze defects on the surface in the form of patches, which can be seen after the ware is fired.
 When you have finished, remember to stir the glaze-base before leaving it.
-See: Bar – Tile supports / Container – Glaze-base
+Read more about: Bar r (4) Supports for the container when preparing tiles. / Container – Glaze-base

 ca: ESMALT-BASE (f) Neteja de rajoles